muretimiriti/Docker/my-app/README.md

 This project is not intended for production use

-Credentials are hardcoded for simplicity

-Docker Compose is used only for local development
+Credentials should not be hardcoded rather secret key should be setup Docker Compose is used only for local development

 Tekton is used strictly for CI-style workflows, not runtime orchestration